minodisk/bigquery-runner/README.md

 |---|---|
 |string &#x7C; null|null|

 The path to the JSON file for the service account.
-If a relative path is specified, it is taken as a path relative to the root folder opened in VSCode.
+If a relative path is specified, it is taken as a path relative to the root folder opened in VS Code.
 If not specified, the path specified by `GOOGLE_APPLICATION_CREDENTIALS` will be used.

 ### `bigqueryRunner.projectId`